 is the name of the software for fuzzy similarity calculation.
 It can be used for virtual screening, SAR detection and scaffold hopping.

-is an extension module to the similarity search method FTrees, which facilitates Ftrees-searching in chemistry spaces (read on for details).
+is an extension module to the similarity search method FTrees, which facilitates Ftrees-searching in chemical spaces (read on for details).

 is the underlying descriptor.
 It fuzzily represents the topology and pharmacophore-properties of a molecule.